-The museum, which is part of the NC Dept. of Natural and Cultural Resources, opened in June of 1988, and since that time acquired and restored the 1897 Poe House and constructed a steel semblance of one of the arsenal’s four octagonal towers.
+The Museum of the Cape Fear which is part of the NC Dept. of Natural and Cultural Resources, opened in June of 1988, and since that time acquired and restored the 1897 Poe House and constructed a steel semblance of one of the arsenal’s four octagonal towers.
 In addition, the c.1840 Culbreth House was moved on site and restored.
 Combined with the museum proper, these historical resources spread nearly seven acres to create a historical complex unparalleled in the southeastern United States.
 The region’s rich and diverse history come to life for visitors through exhibitions, living-history programs, demonstrations, and other activities.

 The Cape Fear region and its environs are steeped in history.
 Native Americans settled the region; European immigrants, many of whom brought along their slaves, followed and found the land suited to their needs; Carolinians ratified the United States Constitution here; steamboats plied the Cape Fear River, connecting the region through trade to the rest of the nation and parts of Europe; and the Civil War ravaged towns and countryside alike.